Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 These are empty tiles in space without anything special about them.
 Units and nodes can be placed/move onto these tiles.

 ### Asteroid Tiles
 Asteroid tiles are impassable tiles that block anything from moving/spawning onto them.
 These tiles might move around over time during the map in a symmetric fashion.
+Sometimes asteroid tiles might move on top of existing units.
+In the game the unit is not removed as a result of this and can still take actions and move around provided there is an non asteroid tile adjacent to it.

 ### Nebula Tiles
 Nebula tiles are passable tiles with a number of features.
 These tiles might move around over time during the map in a symmetric fashion.

 *Vision Reduction*: Nebula tiles can reduce/block vision of units.
 Because of vision reduction it is even possible for a unit to be unable to see itself while still being able to move!
 See [Vision](#vision) for more details on how team vision is determined.
 All nebula tiles have the same vision reduction value called `params.nebula_tile_vision_reduction` which is randomized from 0 to 3.

+*Energy Reduction*: Nebula tiles can reduce the energy of units that end their turn on them.
+All nebula tiles have the same energy reduction value called `params.nebula_tile_energy_reduction`.

 ### Energy Nodes